pleabargain/EnglishHelpsYourCareer/db_asking_for_clarification.md

 I wonder if you could say that in a different way.
 Could you put it differently, please?
 Could you be more specific, please?
-What did you say?! (informal)
-WTF did you say?! (informal)
 I'm sorry.
 I didn't understand!
 Could you say it again please?
 I don't understand what you are saying.
 Say again?
 Can you repeat that for me please?
 Could you say that again for me?
-What was that?
 Sorry, could you repeat that?
 I'm sorry, I didn't quite follow what you said there.
 I'm sorry, I'm not sure I fully understand.